Virtual Reality And Marketing

 4. Providing more information to customers

-It goes without saying that well-educated customers will make more informed choices and, eventually, they will be happier with their purchase.
+It goes without saying that well-educated customers will make more informed choices.
+And, eventually, they will be happier with their purchase.

 Take buying clothes online as an example.
 Purchasing clothes online also poses a risk that the items won’t fit correctly.
 The fashion designer Rebecca Minkoff recently partnered with the app Zeekit that uses augmented reality functionalities to show consumers how the clothes will fit them without requiring customers to set a foot in the dressing room.

-Another example of a similar use is Lowe’s Virtual Room Designer, an app that uses Augmented Reality to allow customers design new rooms with the use of the brand’s home-improvement products and then experience virtually how they will look like.
+Another example of a similar use is Lowe’s Virtual Room Designer, an app that uses Augmented Reality to allow customers to design new rooms with the use of the brand’s home-improvement products and then experience virtually how they will look like.

 Lowe’s added social media sharing buttons to help customers get extra feedback from their friends and family, all the while exposing the company’s products and the Virtual Room Designer.

 Hosting special events and brand experiences is the best way to boost your presence on social media.
 Participating in such an event, consumers take pictures, share updates, and promote your brand to their networks.
 Virtual reality technologies can significantly enhance such brand experiences to make them even more shareable and exciting.

 One example is Lay’s Cheer of Champions campaign that allowed fans to visit a shopping mall in Madrid and use an Augmented Reality feature to cheer on their favorite teams while wearing sportswear that was designed for the occasion.